Parsl/parsl/docs/userguide/data.rst

 The scheme defines the protocol via which the file may be accessed.
 Parsl supports the following schemes: file, ftp, http, https.
+If no scheme is specified Parsl will default to the file scheme.

 The following example shows creation of two files with different
 schemes: a locally accessible data.txt file and an HTTPS accessible